Description

 Using this definition on our asset we see for example:

-• The maximum time in days below previous high water mark over 5 years of GMRS Unhedged Sub-strategy is 286 days, which is smaller, thus better compared to the benchmark ACWI (516 days) in the same period.
+• The maximum days under water over 5 years of GMRS Unhedged Sub-strategy is 286 days, which is lower, thus better compared to the benchmark ACWI (516 days) in the same period.

 AveDuration: